At a Glance

 If you struggle to breathe on your own, a ventilator may help you breathe more regularly.
 A ventilator is often needed to treat congenital central hypoventilation syndrome during sleep.
 An estimated 15% of people with CCHS also need to use a ventilator while awake.

 Ventilators are also frequently prescribed to help treat late-onset central hypoventilation with hypothalamic dysfunction.
-However, treatment for LO-CHS usually does not require using a ventilator when awake.
+However, treatment for LO-CHS usually doesn't require using a ventilator when awake.

 Lifestyle and Activity Changes